Skip to content

-Getting from Lisbon Airport to the city center is one of the easier airport-to-downtown rides in Europe — Humberto Delgado Airport sits just 7 km from central Lisbon, and travel times rarely exceed 30 minutes regardless of how you go.
-But “easy” doesn’t mean obvious.
-The right choice depends on luggage, your hotel’s neighborhood, the time of day, whether you have kids in tow, and how much you mind the small frictions of public transit.
+Getting from Lisbon Airport to the city center is one of the easier airport-to-downtown transfers in Europe — Humberto Delgado Airport sits just 7 km from central Lisbon, and travel times rarely exceed 30 minutes regardless of how you go.
+But easy doesn’t mean obvious.
+The right choice depends on luggage, your hotel’s neighbourhood, the time of day, whether you have kids, and how much friction you’re willing to accept with public transit.

-This guide breaks down every transfer option — metro, taxi, Uber/Bolt, bus, private transfer, and rental car — with current 2026 prices, journey times, and clear recommendations for different traveler profiles.
+This guide breaks down every option — metro, taxi, Uber/Bolt, bus, private transfer, and rental car — with current 2026 prices, journey times, and clear recommendations by traveller type.
 The AeroBus, which used to be the obvious answer, was permanently cancelled in 2022; we’ll cover what to do instead.
 Updated for 2026.

 The Quick Answer

-For most travelers, the Metro red line is the right choice. €1.90, runs every 6–9 minutes, no traffic, 20–25 minutes to most central neighborhoods, and the airport station is connected directly to the arrivals terminal.
+For most travelers, the Metro red line is the right choice. €1.90, runs every 6–9 minutes, no traffic, 20–25 minutes to most central neighbourhoods, and the airport station connects directly to Terminal 1.

-Use a taxi or Uber/Bolt if you’re traveling with two or more big suitcases, arriving with kids, staying at a hotel away from the metro line (Alfama, parts of Bairro Alto), arriving very late at night, or simply value door-to-door comfort.
+Use a taxi or Uber/Bolt if you’re traveling with two or more big suitcases, arriving with kids, staying at a hotel away from the metro line (Alfama, parts of Bairro Alto), arriving after 1 AM when the metro closes, or simply want door-to-door service.
 Expect €10–€18 by taxi or app, 15–30 minutes depending on traffic.

-Skip the bus unless you really enjoy public transit and have minimal luggage; with the AeroBus discontinued, the regular city bus 744 is functional but slow.
+Skip the bus unless you have minimal luggage and your hotel is directly on the route; with the AeroBus discontinued, regular city bus 744 is functional but slow.

 Lisbon Airport (LIS) Quick Facts